 βαπτίσει: FAI 3s, βαπτίζω, 1) to dip repeatedly, to immerse, to submerge (of vessels

-3. Okay, I am bucking the trend with “a holy and fiery spirit,” but all three of these words are dative singular neuter and could be either nouns or adjectives, depending on their use.
+3. Okay, despite my demonstrative ability to make errors, I am bucking the trend with “a holy and fiery spirit,” but all three of these words are dative singular neuter and could be either nouns or adjectives, depending on their use.
 Matthew has used the phrase “holy spirit” already, in 1:18 and 1:20.
 There is no definite article in any of these uses.

 12 οὗ τὸ πτύον ἐν τῇ χειρὶ αὐτοῦ, καὶ διακαθαριεῖ τὴν ἅλωνα αὐτοῦ, καὶ